Students may appear before the Icahn School of Medicine at Mount Sinai Promotions Committee if any of the following occurs:

 The Subcommittee shall present to the Promotions Committee its findings and recommendations.
 The Promotions Committee will discuss and vote on a decision and notify the student in writing of that decision and the basis for it.
 The Promotions Committee decision shall be made by a majority of the full Committee.

 Ad-hoc subcommittees for grade appeals and second decelerated years should include a minimum of the Committee Members and will make decisions by majority vote.
 The decisions will be final.

 Committee Decisions and Appeals

 Committee decisions will be rendered verbally to the student by the Committee Chair and will be confirmed in writing.
-If you agree with the outcome and letter, you must return a signed copy of the letter within two weeks.
+If in agreement with the outcome and letter, students are required to return a signed copy of the letter within two (2) weeks.

-If you choose to appeal the decision of the Promotions Committee, you must submit a written request stating the reason for the appeal to the Dean of the School of Medicine within two weeks of receipt of decision letter.
-The dean’s review will determine whether procedures outlined in the Student Handbook were substantially followed and whether the decision is reasonable.
-The dean may make an alternate recommendation.
-The dean may, at his or her discretion, form an advisory committee to assist in reviewing the appeal.
+If a student chooses to appeal the decision of the Promotions Committee, he or she must submit a written request stating the reason for the appeal to the Dean of the School of Medicine within two (2) weeks of receipt of decision letter.
+The Dean’s review will determine whether procedures outlined in the Student Handbook were substantially followed and that the decision was reasonable, or the Dean may make an alternate recommendation.
+The Dean may, at their discretion, form an advisory committee to assist in reviewing the appeal.
+The advisory committee should not include any voting or non-voting members of the Promotions Committee.
 If no appeal is taken as provided above, the decision shall become final.

-If an appeal is successful, the Promotions Committee may reconvene to determine any further plan or monitoring necessary.
+If a student’s appeal is successful, the Promotions Committee may reconvene to determine any further plan or monitoring necessary.